AN UNCANNY HYBRID.

 Things aren’t where they’re supposed to be.

-QUICK SLICE, a film installation, explores how film and bodies can overlap, engage each other, and transform utilitarian spaces.
+QUICK SLICE, a film installation, explores how film and bodies can overlap and transform utilitarian spaces.

 The cinematic story begins with nine portraits of solitude.
 This eclectic crew of strangers converge over a quick slice inside the neutrality of a pizza shop.
 It’s a casual, no bullshit, non-committal community hub.
 Inconsequential moments morph into surreal dance montages where Bob Fosse’s choreography is undressed from its historic narrative and re-summoned inside this quintessential NYC locale.
-Gaze and movement are our portals into these “what if” worlds.
+At its heart, this is a narrative is about unexpected intimacy between lonely strangers.

 Inspired by Netta Yerushalmy’s PARAMODERNITIES